thegetty/quire-docs/content/documentation/multiformat-output.md

 Quire can output two different {{< q-def "reflowable" >}} e-book formats: EPUB and MOBI.
 EPUB is the most widely used format and will work on most devices and for most e-book vendors.
 EPUB is an official specification of the World Wide Web Consortium (W3C), and Quire outputs the latest version: EPUB 3.2.

-Very cosely related to EPUB, the MOBI format is used almost exclusively by Amazon’s Kindle.
+Very closely related to EPUB, the MOBI format is used almost exclusively by Amazon’s Kindle.
 Making it available in your project will allow Kindle readers to load the e-book onto their devices directly.
-(Amazon itself asks for EPUBs when selling/distributing through them, which it then converts to MOBI and other proprietary fomrats as needed.)
+(Amazon itself asks for EPUBs when selling/distributing through them, which it then converts to MOBI and other proprietary formats as needed.)

 The MOBI file is derived directly from the EPUB version of your project, and does not have styling or customization options separate from the EPUB.

 You can remove specific pages of your project from the e-book outputs by adding `epub: false` to the page YAML.
 Or conversely, you can add pages exclusively to the e-book outputs, by adding `online: false` and `pdf: false` to the page YAML and leaving the `epub` attribute unset, or set to `true`.

-For developers creating custom templates, you can use templating logic to create spefic outputs for the e-books by querying `if eq .Site.Data.params.epub true`.
+For developers creating custom templates, you can use templating logic to create specific outputs for the e-books by querying `if eq .Site.Data.params.epub true`.
 This parameter is set in the `config/epub.yml` file.

-## Create and View the E-Book Files
+### Create and View the E-Book Files

 Create an EPUB of your project by running `quire epub` in your command-line shell.
 An `output.epub` file will be created and saved to your project’s `static/downloads/` folder.
 This file will be updated and overwritten each time you run `quire epub`.

 Create a MOBI of your project by running `quire mobi` in your command-line shell.
 An `output.mobi` file will be created and saved to your project’s `static/downloads/` folder.
 This file will be updated and overwritten each time you run `quire mobi`.

-{{< q-class "box tip" >}}
-- Links to download the EPUB, MOBI, and PDF versions are automatically included in the sidebar menu of the onkline version of your project.
-These links can be removed or modified by making changes to the `resource_link` information in your `data/publication.yml` file.
-- You can add links to these files from anywhere in your markdown files by linking to `/downloads/output.epub`, `/downloads/output.mobi`, and `/downloads/output.pdf` respectively.
-{{< /q-class >}}

 EPUB files can be viewed on the default Books app on macOS, or on a number of free EPUB readers available for both Windows and Mac.